DavePearce/Homepage/content/blog/10_modelling_borrow_checking.md

 To get started we'll look at some simple programs which, for example, don't even consider functions.
-Ignoring as much stuff as possible helps us focus.
+Ignoring as much stuff as possible helps us stay focused.
 Here's an example to illustrate:

 ```Rust
 {